top of page

 Acromioclavicular fracture dislocation

-Acromioclavicular (AC) fracture, commonly known as a shoulder separation, is a type of traumatic injury frequently seen in athletes.
-This injury occurs when there is a direct fall onto the point of the shoulder, causing the shoulder blade (scapula) to be forced downwards and the collarbone (clavicle) to pop up, resulting in a separation of the AC joint.
-This injury is mainly associated with contact sports such as football, rugby, wrestling, and cycling.
-The severity of the injury varies depending on the extent of joint separation.
-In mild cases, treatment may include rest, ice, and pain management medication, while in more severe cases, surgery may be necessary to repair the joint.
+An acromioclavicular (AC) fracture, commonly referred to as a shoulder separation, is a type of traumatic injury often encountered by athletes.
+This injury occurs when there is a direct fall onto the shoulder's point, causing the shoulder blade (scapula) to be pushed downward.
+At the same time, the collarbone (clavicle) is elevated, resulting in a separation of the AC joint.
+Such injuries are primarily associated with contact sports like football, rugby, wrestling, and cycling.
+The severity of the injury can vary based on the degree of joint separation.
+Treatment may involve rest, ice application, and pain management medications in mild cases, while more severe cases may require surgical intervention to repair the joint.

 Acromioclavicular fracture dislocation